How to Use Your Health Insurance for Mental Health Care

 Get a clear understanding of your coverage

 Review your schedule of benefits, which outlines the costs associated with all of the health-care services covered by your plan.
 This will give you a realistic sense of your plan offerings and what the cost might be.
 You can also call your insurance.
-This is helpful for anything you have specific questions about, like, "Why does my plan cover?", "Is there a maximum number of mental health visits?", "How much will I pay if I see an out-of-network provider?"
+This is helpful for anything you have specific questions about, like "What does my plan cover?", "Is there a maximum number of mental health visits?", "How much will I pay if I see an out-of-network provider?"

 3. 3